-Days are growing shorter and nights are getting cooler.
-Soon our New England trees will put on glorious cloaks of yellow, orange and scarlet.
+Days are getting shorter and nights cooler, and our New England trees are putting on glorious cloaks of yellow, orange and scarlet.
 Why?
 And where do all those colors come from?

-A leaf gets its color from the materials it contains.
+A leaf’s color comes from the materials it contains.
 Some are green, others red, brown, yellow, orange and violet.
 Some are always present, others only at certain times.
-As the seasons progress the mix changes and with it the colors we see.
+The mix changes as the seasons progress, and with it the colors we see.

 Chlorophyll is produced all summer to support flowering and growth.
-Its green pigment is usually so plentiful it overpowers other colors in the leaves, giving healthy plants their color.
+In a healthy plant, its green pigment is so abundant that it overpowers the colors of other materials in the leaves.

 Brown.
 Comes from tannins, which also are hidden all summer.
 Tannins help protect plants from pests and may regulate growth.

 Pink, Purple and Red.
 These colors come from anthocyanins and are usually produced only in the autumn.